 It is important to note that WP-Cron is slightly different than a system cron and they each have their own pros and cons.
 For example, WP-Cron relies entirely on intervals, whereas a system cron relies on specific times.
 A WP-Cron also only works when the page is loaded (back-end or front-end), which could be less reliable.
 The default intervals provided by WordPress are hourly, twice daily, and daily.

 To schedule WP-Cron events you have to create custom hooks.
 We recommend checking out the official WordPress plugin handbook which has an amazing guide on scheduling WP Cron events.
 If you are looking for an alternative way to set up a system cron with WordPress we recommend checking out Tom Mcfarlin’s article on defining a WordPress cron job.
 And for those who perhaps aren’t as advanced, we are going to explore how to easily use WP-Cron along with the popular free WP Crontrol plugin.
-This lets you view and control what’s happening in the WP-Cron system.
+This lets you view and control what is happening in the WP-Cron system.

 WP Crontrol WordPress plugin